 Looking After Elderly Eyes

 Eye conditions can be prevented or slowed down by making some simple lifestyle changes.

 This is the most important way to look after elderly eyes.
 An optician check-up is not just to check that your glasses are the correct prescription.
 It also checks the health of your eyes.
 An eye test will pick up all of the above eye diseases and any other eye issues you may have as well as other health problems such as diabetes.

 The good news is that over-60s qualify for a free eye test every two years and over-70s can have a yearly eye test free of charge.
 If you’re unable to leave your home, a home eye appointment can be arranged.

-According to NHS Live Well we need three times as much light see well when we’re 60 than we do at 20.
+According to NHS Live Well, we need three times as much light to see well when we’re 60 than we do at 20.
 Make use of natural lighting and keep curtains drawn back during daylight hours and read in areas close to the window.
-You should also use a lamp directed at where you are working and make sure you have suitable overhead lights in areas where you are most likely to fall e.g on the stairs.
+You should also use a lamp directed at where you are working and make sure you have suitable overhead lights in areas where you are most likely to fall e.g. on the stairs.

 Spending too long staring at computer or iPad screens every day can cause eye strain and focusing problems as well as an array of neck and back issues.
-People should take regular breaks from their screens, by going to a walk or doing something else around the house.
+People should take regular breaks from their screens.
+Consider going on a walk or doing some chores around the house.

-The above will help to decrease the risk of eye problems and manage existing elderly eye problems but we suggest always seeing a doctor or optician if you have any concerns.
+The above will help to decrease the risk of eye problems and manage existing elderly eye problems.
+However, we suggest always seeing a doctor or optician if you have any concerns.

 Editor’s Note: This article was updated on 25th July 2023 to reflect current information.